 The Importance of Semantics in Component Libraries

-In the realm of design and development, the term “semantics” refers to the meaning conveyed by elements within a document or interface.
+The term “semantics” in Design Systems, refers to the meaning conveyed by elements within a document or interface.
 When it comes to building component libraries, semantics play a crucial role in ensuring clarity, accessibility, and maintainability.
-Let’s delve into why semantics matter and how they contribute to the effectiveness of component libraries.
+Let’s check out why semantics matter and how they contribute to the effectiveness of component libraries.

 Clarity and Understanding